Date Updated: 03/13/2026

 Prevention

 • Drink fluids, especially water.
-Fluids can help remove bacteria from your body when you urinate.
+Fluids help remove bacteria from the body when you urinate.

 • Urinate as soon as you need to.
-Avoid delaying urination when you feel the urge to urinate.
+Don't wait to urinate when you feel the urge.

-• Empty the bladder after intercourse.
-Urinating as soon as possible after intercourse helps clear bacteria from the urethra, reducing your risk of infection.
+• Empty your bladder after sexual activity.
+Urinating as soon as possible after sex helps clear bacteria from the urethra.
+This lowers the risk of infection.

 • Wipe carefully.
-Wiping from front to back after urinating and after a bowel movement helps prevent bacteria from spreading to the urethra.
+Wipe from front to back after urinating and after a bowel movement.
+This helps prevent bacteria from spreading to the urethra.

-• Avoid using feminine products in the genital area.
-Using products such as deodorant sprays in your genital area or douches can be irritating.
+• Avoid using products in the genital area.
+Deodorant sprays or other products in the genital area can be irritating.

 Diagnosis

-To confirm that you have a kidney infection, you'll likely be asked to provide a urine sample to test for bacteria, blood or pus in your urine.
-Your doctor might also take a blood sample for a culture — a lab test that checks for bacteria or other organisms in your blood.
+Your healthcare professional also may take a blood sample for a culture.
+A culture is a lab test that checks for bacteria or other organisms in your urine and blood.

-Other tests might include an ultrasound, CT scan or a type of X-ray called a voiding cystourethrogram.
-A voiding cystourethrogram involves injecting a contrast dye to take X-rays of the bladder when full and while urinating.
+Other tests may include an ultrasound or a CT scan.
+And you may have a type of X-ray called a voiding cystourethrography.
+A voiding cystourethrography uses contrast to take X-rays of the bladder when full and while urinating.

 Treatment